vsbuffalo/vincebuffalo-website/_posts/2012-10-08-find-xargs-basename.md

 ---
 layout: post
 title: Simple Parallel Bioinformatics Pipelines with find, basename, and xargs
+tags:
+ - hide
 ---
+# Simple Parallel Bioinformatics Pipelines with find, basename, and xargs

-# Big-Ass Servers and Data Parallelism
+## Big-Ass Servers and Data Parallelism

 A routine operation in bioinformatics is to process a lot of files on a so-called ["Big-Ass